Are you a breastfeeding mother that is looking to incorporate bottle feeding?

-11. Catch Her Before She Drifts Off to Sleep
+11. Catch Baby Before They Drift Off to Sleep

 You can use those minutes when she’s just drifting off to sleep to introduce a dream feed.
-She might not be aware of what’s happening since she’s almost asleep and she’s so relaxed.
+She might not be aware of what’s happening since they’re almost asleep and so relaxed.

-12. Make Sure Her Mouth is Positioned Correctly
+12. Make Sure Their Mouth is Positioned Correctly

-When your baby breastfeeds, her mouth is often opened wider than it is with bottle feeding.
-So you want to make sure her mouth is opened wide enough and sealed around the nipple.
+When your baby breastfeeds, their mouth is often opened wider than it is with bottle feeding.
+So you want to make sure their mouth is opened wide enough and sealed around the nipple.
 The corners of her mouth should also be sealed around the base of the nipple so you don’t have leaking milk.